 So, you’ve made a commitment to do social good as part of your CSR or ESG initiatives.
 Great!
-Not only is helping local communities the right thing to do, it also creates a lot of mutual benefits for your business.
+Business social impact is key to helping local communities, and it also creates a lot of mutual benefits for your business.
 Supporting community action:

 - brings your company’s mission to life

 - boosts employee engagement and satisfaction

 - attracts investment opportunities